 In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.
-Capital assets acquired for use in proprietary fund operations are accounted for the same as in the government-wide statements.

 RESTRICTED ASSETS

 Restricted assets include cash and investments that are legally restricted as to their use.
 The primary restricted assets of the governmental funds are related to the Special Revenue Funds.